athenian-fll/athenian-fll-mkdocs/docs/mindstorms-overview.md

 # Mindstorms Overview

-## Setup
+!!! note "Important"

     * Assign and label each EV3 with a unique name

     * Make sure Bluetooth is enabled on both the EV3 and the computer/iPad.

 ## Hardware
 * Brick